 What Is Salami

-Salami is a kind of cured sausage.
+Salami is a kind of sausage that is cured, like ham or bacon..
 Typically, it is made of pork.
 We don’t know when the first salami was made but we know that meat fermentation is several thousand years old.
 So, it’s an old way of preserving meat, but it never lost its appeal.
 Today, there are many different kinds and various recipes.
 For example, pepperoni is an American type of salami made of beef and pork, and spiced with paprika or some kind of chilly pepper.
 Usually, additional ingredients include salt, minced fat, garlic, spices, and herbs.

 Cats and Salami